simboyz/windturbine/README.md

 ## How to use

-Fetching a simple text based resource is as easy as:
+Fetching a simple text based resource is as compact as:

 ```javascript
 wt.get('example.php', function (response) {